 Dr. Gary Walco is on a mission to make every child's experience at the hospital as painless as possible.
 Starting now.

 Dr. Luke Hoffman studies how different bacteria interact to improve treatment for chronic lung infections.

-As a clinician and researcher specializing in human immunodeficiency virus (HIV), Dr. Lisa Frenkel, an investigator in the Center for Childhood Infections and Prematurity Research, stands at the crossroads between two worlds.
+As a clinician and researcher specializing in human immunodeficiency virus (HIV), Dr. Lisa Frenkel, an investigator in the Center for Global Infectious Disease Research, stands at the crossroads between two worlds.